 If Flowers wins at the U.S. Supreme Court, then the post-conviction appeal will become moot because his conviction will have been overturned.
 But the new evidence certainly won't go away and could be quite relevant to a seventh trial.

 In their new filing, Flowers' lawyers draw heavily on reporting from Season 2 of In the Dark.
 They attack the reliability of David Balash, the firearms examiner who told reporter Madeleine Baran that he used "mental gymnastics" to determine that Doyle Simpson's gun was the murder weapon.
-They have a new statement from Jeffrey Armstrong about the short tunnel near Tardy Furniture that ends behind the home where his dog dug up a rusty .380-caliber gun in 2001.
+They have a new statement from Jeffery Armstrong about the short tunnel near Tardy Furniture that ends behind the home where his dog dug up a rusty .380-caliber gun in 2001.
 They quote Winona Police Captain Dan Herod, who told In the Dark that someone from the police department collected the gun from Armstrong and turned it over to the district attorney's office, after which it was never seen again.

 They also cite In the Dark's finding that 17 people who gave statements to the district attorney's investigator, John Johnson, said that Johnson's notes didn't match what they'd told him.
 Flowers' lawyers argue that Johnson "fabricated evidence," and that if they'd known that fact at the time of trial, they would have used it to cast doubt on the whole investigation.